- Introduction to UI and UX design in e-commerce

 So what is an UI and UX profile?
 It explains genuine people’s goals, expectations, motivations, and behavior.
 Why do they concern your site or app?
 What are they seeking?
 What do they get out of your website or application?
 What makes them anxious?
 And more.
 All the information you require should remain in your study and data.
 If you can’t back it up with research study or data, you’re just making spunk up as well, as you need to quit.

-Poor Profile: Persona A is a woman between the ages of 35 and 45 with an above typical income and education and learning.
-They have at the very least one child and also own at least one new car.
+Poor Profile: Persona A is a woman between the ages of 35 and 45 with an above-typical income and education and learning.
+They have at least one child and own at least one new car.
 They are outward-bound and career-oriented and also tend to be right-brain thinkers.

 Why it misbehaves: That could be excellent if you’re marketing advertisements, but regarding UX goes, that profile is primarily worthless since it doesn’t permit you to state “no” to any function concepts.
-What sort of features requirements does a female have between 35-45 years of age?
+What sort of feature requirements does a female have between 35 and 45?
 It could be anything.

 UX design trends #